 The Shih Tzu was a breed beloved by Chinese royalty.
 The Shih Tzu’s long, luxurious coat somewhat resembles that of a lion, which historically greatly appealed to the leaders of China.
 The breed was especially popular among the Dowager Empress Cixi of the Ming Dynasty and the Dowager Empress Tzu His of the Qing Dynasty.

-However regardless of royal ties, purebred or mongrel their adorable faces tend to have a knack of worming their way into even the most stubborn of of hearts... ensuring they get treated to the best toys, the best treats and sometimes even the best spot on the couch!
+However, regardless of royal ties - purebred or mongrel - their adorable faces tend to have a knack of worming their way into even the most stubborn and coldest of hearts... ensuring they get treated to the best toys, the best treats, and sometimes, even the best spot on the couch!